 - Henry Ford test-drove his first ever automobile in 1896 on the streets of Detroit.
 Ford established the Detroit Motor Company which lasted three years and made only two cars.
 In 1903, The Ford Motor Company opened its doors in Detroit for manufacturing.
 It was Detroit’s second, behind the Olds Motor Works that opened in 1899.

 - Detroit was first settled by in 1701 by Frenchman Antoine de la moth Cadillac.
 Fort Detroit was under French control until 1760 when it surrendered to the British.

 - After a devastating fire in 1805, Augustus B. Woodward redesigned Detroit’s street plan after Washington DC’s.
 Monumental avenues and traffic circles fanned out from Campus Martius.
 This city plan was designed to be confusing as a method of defense.
 Invaders would have a tough time navigating the streets, giving advantage to those who lived there.

-- Devil’s Night started in the 1930’s, but it turned very serious for Detroit in the 1980’s.
+- Devil’s Night: The practice of pranking (soaping windows, etc) started in the 1930’s, but it turned very serious for Detroit in the 1980’s.
 On October 30th, 1984, more than 800 fires were set.
+Vacant homes were set on Fire overwhelming the fire department.
 The number sharply decreased after thousands of vacant homes were razed.
 Detroit mobilized “Angels Night” as thousands of volunteers patrolled high risk areas up until 2017 at the recommendation of the Detroit Police Department.